3BioCompBio/RSALOR/README.md

 - Python packages `numpy` ans `biopython` (version 1.75 or later)
 - A C++ compiler that supports C++11 (such as GCC)

-An example of a working `conda` environment is provided in `./conda-env.yml`.

 ## Short description

 The `rsalor` package combines structural data (Relative Solvent Accessibility, RSA) and evolutionary data (Log Odd Ratio, LOR from MSA) to evaluate missense mutations in proteins.